English - Transatlantic Relations: Current Affairs in the U.S. and the E.U. C1

 |Total workload||Contact hours||Credits (ECTS)|

 This course allows students to improve their English skills by speaking and writing about the current events and social/political issues which are of interest to them.
-Classes are organised thematically around topics selected by students (recent courses, for example, have dealt with topics as diverse as immigration, fracking, Scottish independence, US elections, and conflicts in Ukraine and the Middle East).
-Presentations introduce a topic each week (these will be made by the lecturer in the first classes and by students from then on) before group and pair speaking tasks allow students to explore issues in greater depth.
+Classes are organised thematically around diverse contemporary topics selected by students .
+Presentations introduce a topic each week (these will be made by the lecturer in the first classes and subsequently by the students) before group and pair speaking tasks allow students to explore issues in greater depth.
 Importantly, the activities allow students to develop practical English skills which will be of use in both professional and social contexts, e.g. discussion, information exhange, argumentation, negotiation etc.

 Students will also develop their English writing skills for a report and examination.

 After completion of this course students can understand a wide range of demanding, longer texts, and recognize implicit meaning; they can express themselves fluently and spontaneously without much obvious searching for expressions; they can use language flexibly and effectively for social, academic and professional purposes and they can produce clear, well-structured, detailed text on complex subjects, showing controlled use of organizational patterns, connectors and cohesive devices.